In this episode, Dan Holohan shares some funny stories about his Uncle Tony and this wonderfully wacky business.

 I didn't think it would be appropriate to bring a dozen Dunkin' Donuts to Uncle Tony's wake, so I didn’t.
 The fact that he was dead was the only reason I could get away with this, of course.
 But even still, when I knelt to say a prayer by his coffin, I didn't lean in too closely.

-The first time I called on Uncle Tony at the Long Island supply house where he worked for most of his life (and this was went I was quite young and astonishingly stupid) I walked in without the donuts.
+The first time I called on Uncle Tony at the Long Island supply house where he worked for most of his life (and this was when I was quite young and astonishingly stupid) I walked in without the donuts.
 Uncle Tony greeted me with a big, "Danny!
 How are you, kid?
 How's my sister?"
 He even gave me a hug.

-Then he leaned around me, both sides.
+Then he leaned around me - both sides.
 He stepped back, looked at the top of my head and then my feet and then again at my hands.
 "Where are the donuts?" he asked.

 "I'm supposed to bring donuts?"
 I said.

-Uncle Tony looked from me to the Mel, the other counterman.
+Uncle Tony looked from me to Mel, the other counterman.
 Mel shook his head and walked down an aisle.
 Then Uncle Tony looked at the contractors who were waiting at the counter.
 They all looked at me like I was something picked from a nose.
 They also shook their heads.
 Idiot.

 And here's what happened next: Uncle Tony, who had the agility of a squirrel in those days, came around the counter like the place was on fire.
 He grabbed my arm with a meaty hand that felt like a four-foot wrench and dragged me out the front door and onto the sidewalk.

 "Never come in here without the donuts," he said.

 "AH!" he said, pointing a stiff finger at my mouth, which did the right thing and closed immediately.
 "Donuts," he snarled and went back inside.
 I stood on the sidewalk like an orphan and then went to get the donuts.